faizshukri/placequran/README.md

 | yarn test  | Run unit test                       |
 | sls deploy | Deploy the whole serverless project |

+Here is the [architecture diagram](placequran-serverless/README.md) of this project.

 ## 2. Website

 A static website to serve the main page.